admos98/business-intelligence-v4-beta/README.md

     npm install
     ```
 4.  **Link and Pull Environment Variables:**
+    *   This will link your local project to your Vercel project.
     ```bash
     vercel link
+    ```
+    *   This will download your environment variables into a local `.env.development.local` file for the dev server to use.
+    ```bash
     vercel env pull .env.development.local
     ```
 5.  **Start the Development Server:**